 Director & Teacher

-Ms. Sara started dancing around the age of 8 and shortly after became a competitive dancer learning skills in jazz, tap, lyrical, acro, ballet, and pointe.
-She always had a love for ballet so she followed that passion.
-She trained with Sarasota Ballet and School of Russian Ballet, taking intensives with Atlanta Ballet and Orlando Ballet.
-Throughout high school, she danced in the performing arts program performing notable roles such as Swanilda in Coppelia and the Snow Queen in the Nutcracker.
-Following high school, Sara went on to further her dance education at the University of South Florida, where she learned all dance styles with a focus on ballet and modern.
-During her time at USF, she also danced with Brandon Ballet.
-Sara graduated with her Associate’s in Arts and hoped to continue to her Bachelor’s degree but unfortunately, a hip injury occurred.
-Since then, Sara has taken ESE courses, Autism training, became YPAD certified, and hopes to continue training in other ways.
-She has furthered her education with Kidding Around Yoga, Progressive Ballet Technique Certifications (2022), and Advance Acro tumbling training With Mrs. Jill Bosack (March 2022).
-She also took a tap training course with Aubrey Cheek and continues to attend Florida Tap festivals.
-She has danced professionally with Releve-tions ballet company and cheered professionally with the Florida Sunsations.
-Sara has taught at studios all over Florida and is excited to focus on D4D.
-She enjoys speaking to other dance teachers about making their studio a more inclusive environment and has presented at the Florida Dance Teacher conference.
-She hopes to instill her values of inclusion, acceptance, and giving back to her dancers, as well as create a safe, welcoming environment where children and their love for dance can grow.
 Ms. Sara started dancing around the age of 8 and shortly after became a competitive dancer training in several different genres.
-She always had a love for ballet so soon followed that passion.
+She always had a love for ballet, so soon followed that passion.
 She trained with Sarasota Ballet and School of Russian Ballet, taking intensives with Atlanta Ballet & Orlando Ballet.
 Throughout high school, she danced in the performing arts program performing notable roles such as Swanilda in Coppelia and the Snow Queen in the Nutcracker.
 Following high school, Sara went to further her dance education at the University of South Florida.
-Sara graduated with her Bachelor’s in General Studies, following a hip injury.
-Since, Sara has taken ESE courses, became Youth Protection Advocates in Dance, Progressive Ballet Technique, and Kidding Around Yoga certified.
+Sara graduated with her Bachelor’s in General Studies following a hip injury.
+Since, Sara has taken ESE courses, and became Youth Protection Advocates in Dance, Progressive Ballet Technique, and Kidding Around Yoga certified.
 She also took a tap training course with Aubrey Cheek, as well as advanced acro training with Jill Bosack.
 She has danced professionally with Releve-tions ballet company and the Florida Sunsations.
-Sara has taught at studios all over Florida and is excited to focus on D4D.
-She enjoys speaking to other dance teachers about making their studio a more inclusive environment and has presented at the Florida Dance Teacher conference.
+Sara has taught at studios all over Florida and has presented at the Florida Dance Teacher conference.
 She hopes to instill her values of inclusion, acceptance, and giving back to her dancers, as well as create a safe, welcoming environment where children and their love for dance can grow.
+Outside of dance, she serves on the board with the Valrico Fishhawk Chamber, is a member of 100 Women Who Care, and enjoys spending time with her students!

 Tracy was born and raised just outside of Dallas, Texas, and at the age of 14, her family moved to the Tampa area.
 In middle and high school, she was involved in choir, theater arts, and childhood education.
 She is a homeschool mom of two kids and a dedicated dance mom of 3 years, with Dancing for a Difference.
 She enjoys volunteering her time and assisting with studio events, shows, and fundraisers.
 She has a love for animals and helps support the community through pageantry with her daughter.
 She fell in love with the studio because of the sense of community.